opendatasoft/ods-documentation/source/customizing_look_and_feel/06_customizing_theme/theme.rst

 .. admonition:: Important
    :class: important

-   If a custom stylesheet has been created for the portal, the CSS rules that is contains will have precedence over the colors defined in the Colors tab.
+   If a :ref:`custom stylesheet <stylesheet>` has been created for the portal, the CSS rules that is contains will have precedence over the colors defined in the Colors tab.

 The color of following elements of an Opendatasoft portal can be configured in this tab: